input-output-hk/Alonzo-testnet/resources/plutus-sources/README.md

 # plutus-helloworld

 This directory contains a simple "Hello World" script.
+There are two versions: one using an integer literal (needed because the Plutus interpreter doesn't currently accept byte string literals) and a slighly more complicated one using a bytestring parameter.

 ## FAQ